 Peulah For Shabbat Parshat Chukat-balak

-First of all I personally would like to apologize to everyone and anyone who was confused about last weeks sheets.
-Apparently it was confusing, not funny and I left out some extremely important parts.
-Therefore if anybody took offence to last weeks sheets please come up to me privately and we will discuss it in a civilized fashion.
-Now to this week’s snif, the subject of snif this week is “Ben Adam l’chavero.”
+Goal: the subject of snif this week is “Ben Adam l’chavero.”
 This is interaction between one (wo) man to another (wo) man.
 We’re supposed to talk about how one little action can effect our lives is an extremely dramatic way.
-Although a little action can have from very little to no affect on somebody’s life at all what so ever, it is our job to stress the fact that it can.
+Although a little action can have from very little to no affect on somebody’s life at all whatsoever, it is our job to stress the fact that it can.

-- For those of you who forgot what the stories were (which is probably most of you) they were: The rabbi who said good morning to his neighbor every morning, then his neighbor turned out to be a nazi and the rabbis life got saved.
+- The rabbi who said good morning to his neighbor every morning, then his neighbor turned out to be a nazi and the rabbi's life got saved. ("Good Morning Herr Mueller")

 - Even though you or the kids may disagree the moral of these stories is not say good morning and good night to people.
 The theme is that Ben Adam l’chavero is ridiculously important and might save your tush when you really need it, like it did for the people in the story.

-- It was brought to my attention by one of our distinguished Avodah members who will remain strictly under the code name “Plansky” that there is a Simpson’s episode that has a lot to do with our theme of small things can have a big affect.
+- There is a Simpson’s episode that has a lot to do with our theme of small things can have a big affect.
 It’s the episode where homer goes back in time while trying to fix his toaster.
 Homer kills a fly and goes back to the current time.
 Everything is different in current time just because he killed that fly.

 - After all of that play a game with the kids, your choices of games are the games we discussed at the snif meeting which were the game when one person goes in the middle of the circle and tries to make every body laugh.
 This game is worth a shot but if you can tell from the beginning that the kids are not funny (which I doubt they will be) don’t even bother because the worst thing in the world is a not funny kid.